How to Choose a Good Wine

 Certain wines go better with certain foods and different occasions.
 For example, are you choosing a bottle to enjoy by yourself, or are you hosting a dinner party with friends?

-Every wine can serve a different purpose, which means you can be influenced by the event.
+Every wine can serve a different purpose, which means the event can influence you.
 In this instance, ask yourself the following questions when you’re next out shopping to choose a good wine:

 Do You Want Wine to Go With a Meal?